SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-configure.rst

 You can find an example `ses_config.yml` in `examples/workdir`.

-Configure the VIP that will be used for OpenStack service public endpoints
+Configure the VIP that will be used for OpenStack service public endpoints.
 --------------------------------------------------------------------------

 Add `socok8s_ext_vip:` with its appropriate value for your environment in your `env/extravars`.
-This should be an available IP on the external network (in development environment, it can be the same as CaaSP cluster network).
+This should be an available IP on the external network (in a development environment, it can be the same as a CaaSP cluster network).

 For example: